 If you have the necessary tools, you can even design a video for your app.
 If you don’t have the tools to make your video, you can hire a professional agency or find mobile specific video editors like the creators at Apptamin.

 And if you can, have your app subtitled and translated in several different languages.
 Reaching out to as many people as possible is key to increasing your download rate, after all.

-6. Ask for Reviews
+6. Encourage User Reviews

-If you can draw positive reviews from fans of your app, you can see your downloads increase exponentially.
+If you can draw positive user reviews from fans of your app, you can see your downloads increase exponentially.